Billwilliams1952/Arduino-Five-Channel-Music-to-AC-Lamp-Synchronizer/README.md

 #Installation

 Download the INO file to your Sketchbook directory and run the Arduino IDE to download and program to the target processor.
-Refer to the schematic (**lampdimmer.sch** and **Lampdimmer.png**) for the hardware description.
+Refer to the schematic (**Lampdimmer.png**) for the hardware description.

 #API Reference